railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

    :align: center
    :scale: 90

-*Weekly view of the meeting calendar for cases*
+*Weekly view of the meeting calendar for cases.*

 .. tip::   **Advantage**  *The generic calendar*